polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 The J2E part of the TCF system is defined as a Maven project, in the `j2e` directory.
 The `pom.xml` file declares a set of dependency to support EJB development, as well as the configuration of the TomEE+ application server to smoothly deploy the implemented beans.
 As the system is implemented as a _WAR_ artifact for deployment purpose, we need to declare an empty _web.xml_ file in the `webapp/WEB-INF` directory.
 The unit tests are implemented as JUnit tests (classical), combined with the Arquilian framework to support the testing of components deployed in an application server.
 The configuration of Arquilian for test purpose is declared in the `src/test/resource` directory (file named `arquilian.xml`).

 __Warning__: Starting the backend with `mvn tomee:run` will not trigger a compilation of the system if the backend was previously built.
 You'll have to invoke `mvn package tomee:run` to force maven to recompile the system.

+#### Client

+The client acts as an interactive command-line.
+We store the WSDL contracts as java resources (`src/main/resources`).
+The package `cli.framework` defines a very simple interactive shell, and the package `cli.commands` implements the different commands available in the shell for the customer.

 ## First step: Customer's Cart